 With the release of Jurassic World: Dominion, fans have been taken back on a nostalgic ride with terrifying T-rexes and clever raptors running around terrorizing humans.
 Ever since the first Jurassic Park dropped, audiences were introduced to the fear-inducing dense forests, large rivers, and vast ranches where dinos run free.
-And most of those outdoor spots are all too real.
+And most of those Jurassic Park filming locations are all too real.

 For adventure enthusiasts, nature lovers, and fans of Spielberg’s dino movies, grab your backpack and sunhats because these Jurassic Park locations are open to tourists from all corners of the world.

 You might not find deadly, man-eating dinosaurs behind electrical fences but the green areas offer stunning views, thrills, and props used in the set.
-So check out these Jurassic Park places to visit that should be on your Hawaii travel list.
+So check out these dino-thrilling places to visit that should be on your Hawaii Jurassic Park travel list.

 Hanapepe Valley, Kauai